idefix-code/idefix/doc/source/contributing.rst

      |-- DoSomething.cpp
      |-- DoSomethingElse.hpp

 #.
 Make your definitions and declaration as clear as possible (use words, not abbreviations!).
-Use upper cases
+Use camel cases
    if you want to use several word (e.g. ``mySmartVariable``).
 #.
 Avoid underscore (_) and dash (-) as much as possible.
 #.
 Class definitions should start with an upper case (e.g. ``DataBlock``).